lxw15337674/zustand-middleware-computed/README.md

-`zustand-middleware-computed`: A Zustand middle for adding computed state
+`zustand-middleware-computed`: A Zustand middleware for adding computed state

 ## Features